 During these inspections, we typically look out for

 - Obstructions in the channel such as fallen trees, debris, and foreign objects.

 - Significant erosion, bank collapse or subsidence.

 - Collapsing structures such as retaining walls and culverts.

 Frequently asked questions

-- Who is responsible for maintenance of watercourses?
-Where a watercourse on council owned land is deemed to be a high flood risk, we may undertake clearance and repair works.
-Otherwise it is the responsibility of the riparian landowner.
+Where a watercourse on council-owned land is deemed to be a high flood risk, we may undertake clearance and repair works.
+Otherwise, it is the responsibility of the riparian landowner.

-- Will the council require access to my property?
-Under the Land Reform (Scotland) Act 2003, the council has the right to enter land to inspect watercourses.
+Under the Land Reform (Scotland) Act 2003, the council has the right to enter the land to inspect watercourses.
 Where entering gardens, or land where a property is in clear view, we will notify the resident/landowner first as a courtesy.